EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Dependence on American/western information sources
+Reliance on American and Western information sources

 Discover how another country covers this same story.